Managing Health and Safety for Employees Working from Home

 Health & safety requirements working from home

-If you have more than five employees, you have a legal requirement to assess potential risks to their work environment before employment begins and record any significant findings.
+You have a legal requirement to assess potential risks to their work environment before employment begins and, if you have more than five employees, record any significant findings.
 You must:

 Like everything else, there are pros and cons of establishing a working-from-home policy.
 Here are some of the pros and cons: